Aspirinsmurf/risky-plays-calculator/README.md

 > **Example:** A Saurus has a 2-die block against a Dark Elf Lineman.
 The only acceptable result is Defender Down, which has a value of one.
 The syntax is `2block1` or `2b1`.

+* * *
-// REQUEST FOR COMMENT: Is this the most intuitive way to deal with acceptable outcomes from a block?
+*// REQUEST FOR COMMENT: Is this the most intuitive way to deal with acceptable outcomes from a block?
 Or should it rather be in the format of 1+, 2+, etc.?
-I often think of block die results in terms of the latter, but I rarely use actual Block Dice in play, so I might be biased.
+I often think of block die results in terms of the latter, but I rarely use actual Block Dice in play, so I might be biased.*

-// Also, should people be able to enter the desired results precisely, like `1b(DD, DS, BD)`?
-I don't really see the point in allowing that, but I *can* see scenarios where counting up the values could actually be slower than just typing it in for new users.
+*Also, should people be able to enter the desired results precisely, like `1b(DD, DS, BD)`?
+I don't really see the point in allowing that, but I **can** see scenarios where counting up the values could actually be slower than just typing it in for new users.*

-// REQUEST FOR COMMENTS: There's an elephant in the room here....
+*REQUEST FOR COMMENTS: There's an elephant in the room here....
 To calculate the correct T/O chance, we kinda need to know if the player has Block/Wrestle or not.
 And the calculator should ideally track the T/O chance separately from the success and failure chance.
-A "failure" should be whatever the player deems inadequate in order to succeed, not necessarily what will lead to a turnover.
+A "failure" should be whatever the player deems inadequate in order to succeed, not necessarily what will lead to a turnover.*

-// Both `FailureChance > TurnoverChance` and `TurnoverChance < FailureChance` should in theory be possible states, with `FailureChance` defined as `1 - SuccessChance`.
+*Both `FailureChance > TurnoverChance` and `TurnoverChance < FailureChance` should in theory be possible states, with `FailureChance` defined as `1 - SuccessChance`.*

-// But for example `2b3` can mean either (DD, DS, BD) or (DD, P, P).
+*But for example `2b3` can mean either (DD, DS, BD) or (DD, P, P).
 The success chance is equal, and so is the failure chance.
 Yet in the first case, a player presumably has a 1/36 chance of a T/O, with just P(AD) as critical failure state.
 In the second case, it's presumably 2/36 with P(AD||BD) as critical failure states.
-Or it might not be, since the player *could* have block/tackle even if the coach considers a BD result to be unacceptable (doesn't move target without a K.O. or injury).
+Or it might not be, since the player **could** have block/tackle even if the coach considers a BD result to be unacceptable (doesn't move target without a K.O. or injury).*

-// So the question becomes: how to solve it?
-A good solution might be `bb` as short-hand for a block *with* the Block and/or Wrestle wrestle skill.
+*So the question becomes: how to solve it?
+A good solution might be `bb` as short-hand for a block **with** the Block and/or Wrestle wrestle skill.
 But what should be the long form?
-Maybe arguments like `2block3 !block` and/or `2block3 !wrestle`?
+Maybe arguments like `2block3 !block` and/or `2block3 !wrestle`?*

-// That's awfully verbose, but I suppose most people should be able to grok the short-hand anyway.
+*That's awfully verbose, but I suppose most people should be able to grok the short-hand anyway.
 I'd like to hear better suggestions though.
 An empty argument like `2block3!` perhaps?
-The format `2b3!` could work for short too, but I think I prefer `2bb3` to that option.
+The format `2b3!` could work for short too, but I think I prefer `2bb3` to that option.*

 ###  Negative dice blocks
 For blocks where the opponent chooses the result, add a minus sign `-` before the number of block dice, like `-2block` or `-2b`.